 Chronic toxic hepatitis symptoms and treatment.
 Complications of toxic hepatitis

-Acute toxic hepatitis is quite dangerous form diseases caused by the penetration of toxic substances into the body.
-This role can be played by poisons, salts heavy metals, natural toxins (poisonous mushrooms), some drugs, alcohol and others.
+Acute toxic hepatitis is quite dangerous form a disease caused by the penetration of toxic substances into the body.
+This role can be played by poisons, salts heavy metals, natural toxins (poisonous mushrooms), some medications, alcohol and others.

 Toxic hepatitis: causes

-There are many factors that can lead to this result.
-The liver is a natural filter of the body, and it is in this organ that dangerous compounds are neutralized.
-Therefore, when exposed to toxic substances, it is the liver that suffers in the first place.
+There are many factors that can lead to such a result.
+The liver is the body’s natural filter, and it is in this organ that hazardous compounds are neutralized.
+Therefore, when exposed to toxic substances, it is the liver that suffers first.

-Liver toxicity can be benzene, arsenic, lead, pesticides, and many other compounds.
-Often, the disease develops with the use of poisonous mushrooms, as well as with the bites of especially dangerous animals that release toxins into human blood.
+Liver toxicity can come from benzene, arsenic, lead, pesticides and many other compounds.
+The disease often develops from the consumption of poisonous mushrooms, as well as from the bites of particularly dangerous animals that release toxins into the human blood.

-On the other hand, toxic hepatitis can also have more familiar causes.
+On the other hand, toxic hepatitis may also have more common causes.
 For example, quite often this condition develops when the body is poisoned with alcohol.
-Wherein important role plays the composition of the drink consumed, its quantity, as well as the duration of such a destructive addiction.
+Wherein important role The composition of the drink consumed, its quantity, as well as the duration of such a destructive addiction plays a role.

-The cause of toxic damage can be some medical preparations, especially if you combine them with poisons and other aggressive chemicals.
-That is why it is forbidden to drink alcohol while taking medications and drugs, but, unfortunately, such recommendations are often neglected.
+Toxic damage can also be caused by some medications, especially if you combine them with poisons and other aggressive chemicals.
+That is why drinking alcohol and drinking alcohol while taking medications is prohibited. narcotic drugs, but, unfortunately, such recommendations are often neglected.

 Toxic hepatitis is a very serious condition.
 With absence timely treatment necrotic processes begin in the tissues of the organ.